Holocaust Memorial Day: 27 January

 Holocaust Memorial Day 2024

-The theme for Holocaust Memorial Day 2024 is Fragility of Freedom.
+The theme for Holocaust Memorial Day 2024 was Fragility of Freedom.
 To mark this, modern historian Dr Emily Stiles and Philosophy of Education research student Lucy Dixon explored the concept of freedom past and present in an engaging podcast.
 Emily is an expert in Holocaust memory and representation and has worked with the Imperial War Museum, while Lucy’s research focusses on the role and complicity of women in Nazi Germany.

 Holocaust Memorial Day 2023